karmacan/NERM-Alfaclub/readme.md

-<h1>DevJar</h1>
+<h1>AlfaClub (Beta)</h1>

 # App Discription
-DevJar is a platform app for developers to connect and share info.
-In the nutshell, DevJar is specified version of LinkedIn for software developers.
+AlfaClub is a platform app for developers to connect and share info.
+In the nutshell, AlfaClub is specified version of LinkedIn for software developers.
 Users can create professional profiles, edit them, add personal job and education experiences, shere social links, connect github account to display repos.
 Application can be used as post messaging platform with each post can be liked and commented.

 # Developement Base
-DevJar is fullstack application bulit on Node.js, Express, Mongo (backend) and React, Redux, Sass (frontend).
+AlfaClub is fullstack application bulit on Node.js, Express, Mongo (backend) and React, Redux, Sass (frontend).
 App uses MongoDB Atlas as remote db and deployment carried on Heroku.

 # App Structure
 Application divided on backend and frontend.